Understanding the Basics About a Mortgage Refinance

 Refinancing without Equity

 However, in an effort to help the struggling economy, Fannie Mae and Freddie Mac introduced the Home Affordable Refinance Program, also called HARP.
-First offered in 2009, this program allows people to refinance up to 150% of the home’s appraised worth.
-Borrowers will have to pay mortgage insurance premium on the new loan, but if you are currently paying 6% or higher on your mortgage, the savings in interest could outweigh the MIP amounts.
+First offered in 2009, this program allows people to refinance from 105%-150% of the home’s appraised worth.
+Borrowers will have to pay mortgage insurance premium on the new loan, but if you are currently paying 6%-7% or higher on your mortgage, the savings in interest could outweigh the MIP amounts.

 To Pay or Not to Pay

 Another misconception concerns the closing costs.
 Some people think that when they refinance the loan must include closing costs.
 Other people think that the borrower is responsible for paying the costs up front.
 Neither is true.

 If the home has enough value that the closing costs can be added to the loan, the borrower can choose to do so.
 However, if the borrower would like to pay the costs out of pocket, they have that option as well.
 Some people choose to pay the costs upfront in order to make the APR lower over time and save interest.

 If your mortgage is owned or guaranteed by either Freddie Mac or Fannie Mae, you may be eligible to refinance your mortgage under the enhanced and expanded provisions of HARP.
 You can determine whether your mortgage is owned by either Freddie mac or Fannie Mae by checking the following websites:

 www.freddiemac.com/mymortgage or https://www.fanniemae.com/loanlookup/.Home Possible® is a registered trademark of Freddie Mac.